-Even when these foundational building blocks are in place, providers of health services struggle to identify and pay for digital health products and services that meet local needs, are of high technical quality, and are affordable at scale.
+Even when these foundational building blocks are in place, providers of health services struggle to identify and pay for high-quality digital health products and services that meet local needs and are affordable at scale.
 On the implementation side, many investors and service providers look for opportunities to "leapfrog" existing processes, but these opportunities tend to be risky and rarely appropriate for resource-constrained contexts.
 On the software side, investors have shied away from funding core software product development.
 Without a deep technical knowledge of computer science or the ability to rapidly evaluate early successes, traditional global health investors are uncomfortable with the high up-front expenditure and level of risk.
-The digital health community has struggled to articulate why software product development is a key enabler for health impact, particularly to those investors with a more traditional health focus.
+The digital health community has struggled to articulate why digital health software, content, and service development is a key enabler for health impact, particularly to those investors with a more traditional health focus.
 Additionally, the cross-sectoral benefits of investing in digital health, from supporting economic livelihood through timely digital payments to the health workforce to generating information to inform infrastructure investments, are rarely acknowledged, much less quantified.

-Digital health must be an integral part of health priorities and benefit people in a way that is ethical, safe, reliable, equitable and sustainable... with transparency, accessibility, scalability, replicability, interoperability, and security, and confidentiality.
+Digital health must be an integral part of health priorities and benefit people in a way that is ethical, safe, reliable, equitable and sustainable... with transparency, accessibility, scalability, replicability, interoperability, privacy security, and confidentiality.

-World Health Organization Global Strategy on Digital Health 2020-20253 To unlock the full value of digital technologies, increased attention to and investments in the human, institutional, and policy and regulatory enabling ecosystems are required.
+- World Health Organization Global Strategy on Digital Health 2020-2025iii

+To unlock the full value of digital technologies, increased attention to and investments in the human, institutional, and policy and regulatory enabling ecosystems are required.

-USAID: Fighting Ebola With Information^{4adoption} Many pilots are not followed by full-scale implementation due to a lack of sustainable financing, high risks for individual stakeholders and long time-to-market for commercial solutions.
+- USAID: Fighting Ebola with Informationiv

+Many pilots are not followed by full-scale implementation due to a lack of sustainable financing, high risks for individual stakeholders and long time-to-market for commercial solutions.
-GSMA: Scaling Digital Health in Developing Markets5

-As a result, the story of digital health contains failed pilots, unscalable solutions, privacy violations, and short-lived ideas, which have created skepticism and resistance to digital health interventions.
+- GSMA: Scaling Digital Health in Developing Marketsv As a result, the story of digital health continues to contain failed pilots, unscalable solutions, privacy violations, and short-lived ideas, which have created skepticism and resistance to digital health interventions.